GO BIG with three nights of benefit fun with your best Ars Nova pals including:

 WITH SPECIAL GUEST: Michael Cyril Creighton (Only Murders in the Building, High Maintenance)

-Some of today’s brightest Broadway and Off-Broadway stars reach into the Ars Nova vault to share songs from composers including César Alvarez (FUTURITY, The Elementary Spacetime Show), The Bengsons (Hundred Days, The Lucky Ones), Michael R. Jackson (A Strange Loop, Teeth), Daniel Zaitchik (Darling Grenadine, Suprema), and more.
-Featuring the vocal stylings of artists like Stephanie Hsu (Everything Everywhere All At Once, Be More Chill) and Grace McLean (Suffs, Natasha, Peirre & the Great Comet of 1812) among others.
+Some of today’s brightest Broadway and Off-Broadway stars reach into the Ars Nova vault to share songs from composers including César Alvarez (FUTURITY, The Elementary Spacetime Show), The Bengsons (Hundred Days, The Lucky Ones), Manik Choksi (Natasha, Pierre & The Great Comet of 1812, The Ramayan, Daniel Zaitchik (Darling Grenadine, Suprema), and more.
+Featuring the vocal stylings of artists like Stephanie Hsu (Everything Everywhere All At Once, Be More Chill) and Emily Walton (Come From Away, Darling Grenadine), and Kuhoo Verma (Plan B, The Big Sick) among others.

 Peter Friedman has been in the original New York productions of works by Wendy Wasserstein, Annie Baker, Amy Herzog, Max Posner, Greg Pierce, Jennifer Haley, Deborah Zoe Laufer, The Debate Society, Rachel Bonds, Lauren Yee, Will Eno, Michael Mitnick, Kim Rosenstock, Will Connolly, Gunnar Madsen, Joy Gregory, John Lang, Israel Horovitz, Susan Stroman, David Thompson, John Kander, Terrence McNally, Lynn Ahrens, Stephen Flaherty, and in NYC revivals of plays by Paddy Chayefsky, Reginald Rose, Donald Margulies, Chekhov, and Shakespeare.
 Film: The Savages, Safe.
 TV: Brooklyn Bridge, The Muppet Show, High Maintenance, The Affair, The Path, Succession.